schrmh/neofetch/README.md

 <img src="https://i.imgur.com/GFmC5Ad.png" alt="neofetch" align="right" height="240px">

+Modified version of Neofetch that uses block_order instead of block_range so that you can customize your blocks a little bit more.
+Did this after a queer guy asked for this.

 Neofetch is a command-line system information tool written in `bash 3.2+`.
 Neofetch displays information about your operating system, software and hardware in an aesthetic and visually pleasing way.

 The overall purpose of Neofetch is to be used in screen-shots of your system.
 Neofetch shows the information other people want to see.
 There are other tools available for proper system statistic/diagnostics.